privacy-tech-lab/privacyflash-pro/README.md

 Our test modules for PrivacyFlash Pro have been built on the Python unittest framework.
 In order to run the built-in tests for PrivacyFlash Pro,

 0. Check out the test branch with `git checkout issue-5`.

-1. `cd` into your `privacyflash-pro/policygenerator` directory and open up `privacy_practices.py` with a text editor.
-Change line 17 from `from constants import Practices` to `from policygenerator.constants import Practices` and save.
-(This is so that `privacy_practices.py` can recognize its dependencies when run through `test_privacy_practices.py` as a unittest.)

-2. `cd` back out to the `privacyflash-pro` folder.

-3. Run `python3 -m unittest` in order to automatically run all of the test modules.
+1. Run `python3 -m unittest` in order to automatically run all of the test modules.

 ## Files and Directories in this Repo